fishinwind/workshop/slides/_sources/Classes/class-01.txt

 execute simple programs) can be a very effective way to get started with programming.

-Each week, we will have 1 take home quiz, due the following Tuesday at 5 PM.
+Each week, we will have 1 take home quiz assigned at the beginning of class on Thurs and which is due the following Tuesday at 5 PM.

 Computers
 =========